bdeland/TowerIQ/docs/database_structure_analysis.md

 ## Key Observations

-1. **High Volume Data**: The metrics table contains over 1.2M records, indicating detailed data collection during gameplay.
+1. **Moderate Data Volume**: The metrics table contains 165 records from 5 game runs, representing a typical development/testing dataset.

-2. **Enhanced Database Health Monitoring**: The `db_metrics` table (V6 schema) provides comprehensive database performance and health monitoring with 2,639+ metrics collected using normalized lookup tables.
+2. **Enhanced Database Health Monitoring**: The `db_metrics` table (V1.0 schema) provides comprehensive database performance and health monitoring with 783 metrics collected using normalized lookup tables.

 3. **Full Data Normalization**: All string-based identifiers now use foreign keys to lookup tables (`metric_names`, `event_names`, `game_versions`, `db_metric_names`, `db_monitored_objects`) for optimal storage efficiency and data consistency.

-4. **Integer-based Precision Storage**: All numeric values use INTEGER storage with scaling factors (typically 1000x) to preserve decimal precision while maintaining storage efficiency.
+4. **Integer-based Storage**: All numeric values use INTEGER storage for optimal performance and storage efficiency.
+No scaling factors are applied - values are stored as raw integers.

 5. **UUID Binary Storage**: Run IDs are stored as BLOB (binary) format for UUIDs, providing efficient storage and indexing.